MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/path.rst

 .. code-block:: java

    LinearGradient gradient = new LinearGradient(0, 0, 100, 0, new int[] { 0xffff0000, 0xffffff00, 0xffffffff });
    VectorGraphicsPainter.fillPath(g, path, new Matrix(), gradient);

 .. figure:: images/fillPathGradient.png
    :width: 300px
    :align: center

-Refer to `Linear Gradient` section for more details about the definition of a linear gradient.
+Refer to :ref:`Linear Gradient` section for more details about the definition of a linear gradient.

 .. _FillType: